-Mining under Bowmans Creek floodplain and the associated predicted subsidence will have the effect of reducing baseflow from the Permian sediments to Bowmans Creek and therefore it is not anticipated that mining will cause an increase in salinity in the Bowmans Creek surface flows (AquaTerra, pers. comm.).
+Mining under Bowmans Creek and the associated predicted subsidence will have the effect of reducing baseflow from the Permian sediments to Bowmans Creek and therefore it is not anticipated that mining will cause an increase in salinity to water quality (AquaTerra, pers. comm.).